 What we do

 Equality, diversity and human rights issues have always been firmly on the agenda of the trust.
 The trust has in place our people strategy which sets out our commitment and direction in relation to our whole equality, diversity and human rights agenda.
 Through the work we do on equality and diversity we seek to:

 - advance equality of opportunity between different groups

 - seek to improve existing practices and embed new initiatives and enhance our equality and diversity activity

-The steering group is supported by the equality and diversity working group which comprises leads from each protected characteristic.
+The workforce committee is supported by the equality and diversity working group which comprises leads from each protected characteristic.
 The trust is a member of the regional equality, diversity and human rights group that meet monthly.
-Therefore ensuring any regional and national issues are fed directly from this group to the trust working and steering groups.
+Therefore ensuring any regional and national issues are fed directly from this group to the trust working group and workforce committee.

 Through these groups we have developed, implemented and monitored the protected characteristics as defined by the Equality Act 2010.

 The trust produces an annual report on equality and diversity.
 You can find copies of our reports below on this page.